-Old automobiles generally have two main classifications, antique and classic cars.
-According to the Antique Automobile Club of America, antique cars are over 45 years old, while classic cars are vehicles that are at least 25 years old.
+Old automobiles have two main classifications, antique and classic cars.
+According to the Antique Automobile Club of America (AACA), antique cars are more than 45 years old, while classic cars are at least 25 years old.
 These can also be broken down into other categories and subdivisions.

 Categories of Antique and Vintage Cars

 Antique and vintage cars can be categorized according to the era in which they were manufactured, although the classifications are every changing notes the AACA.
 Although numerous steam-powered vehicles were invented over the centuries, German engineer Carl Benz is considered the inventor of the first modern gasoline-powered automobile, according to the Automotive Hall of Fame.
 He founded Benz & Cie, which became the world's largest manufacturer of automobiles in 1900 and is now known as Mercedes Benz.

 The Veteran Era

 The Veteran Era (1888 to 1905) introduced the first successfully manufactured autos.
 During this period, History.com notes that autos were individually constructed, a slow process that resulted in extra expense and forced consumers to wait months for them to be finished.
 Early autos were powered by steam, electricity, or gasoline, although cars with internal combustion engines were faster and could travel longer distances.
 These cars broke down often, both from mechanical woes and because dirt roads were too pitted and rutted for horseless carriages.
 Fuel was hard to find and with the quickly changing technology, car owners discovered that their beloved vehicles were soon obsolete.
 Because of these issues, automobiles were more of a hobby than a practical mode of travel.